zsparal/api-documentation/source/reference/v2/payments-api/update-payment.rst

    :organization_access_tokens: true
    :oauth: true

-This endpoint can be used to update some details of a created payment when it is not yet finalized.
+This endpoint can be used to update some details of a created payment.

 Parameters
 ----------